 - Implantable Pulse Generator, Model 2102

-- Carotid Sinus Lead, Models 1036 and 1037
+- Carotid Sinus Lead, Models 1036 and 1037 with:

-- Implant Adapter, Models 5030 and 5033
+- o Implant Adapter, Model 5033

-- Implant Tool, Model 5031
+- o Implant Tool, Model 5031

 - Programmer System Model 9010 consisting of a Programmer Interface, Programmer Software, and a computer.

-The system also includes an Accessory Kit Model 5500, Magnet Model 5000, and Lead Repair Kit Model 5010.
+The system also includes a Lead Repair Kit Model 5010.

-Figure 1: Neo (excluding Implant Adapter and Implant Tool)
+Figure 1: BAROSTIM NEO (excluding Implant Adapter and Implant Tool)

-The neo system is the CVRx next generation system for improving cardiovascular function.
-The minimally-invasive neo system uses CVRx patented Barostim TherapyTM technology to trigger the body's own natural systems by electrically activating the carotid baroreceptors, the body's natural cardiovascular regulation sensors.
+The BAROSTIM NEO System is the CVRx next generation system for improving cardiovascular function.
+The minimally invasive BAROSTIM NEO System uses CVRx patented BAROSTIM THERAPYTM technology to trigger the body's own natural systems by electrically activating the carotid baroreceptors, the body's natural cardiovascular regulation sensors.
 In conditions such as hypertension and heart failure it is believed the baroreceptors, the body's natural sensors are not functioning properly and are not sending sufficient signals to the brain.
 This results in the brain sending signals to other parts of the body (heart, blood vessels, kidneys) to constrict the blood vessels, retain water and salt by the kidneys and increase stress-related hormones.
 When the baroreceptors are activated, signals are sent through neural pathways to the brain.
 In response the brain works to counteract this stimulation by sending signals to other parts of the body (heart, blood vessels, and kidneys) that relax the blood vessels and inhibit the production of stress-related hormones.
 These changes act to reduce afterload and enable the heart to increase blood output, while maintaining or reducing its workload.